• Skip to primary navigation

 Ingredients needed

-Onion, celery & garlic - These are sauteéd and provide a great flavour base in the classic soup.
-Onion and garlic are also anti-inflammatory - great when you feel unwell or just on a cold day.
+Onion, celery & garlic - These provide a great flavour base in the classic soup.
+Onion and garlic are also anti-inflammatory - great when you feel unwell.

 Carrots & potatoes - Hearty and delicious in this soup.
 Carrots add a sweet flavour and potatoes are the perfect comfort food.

 Dried thyme - A little goes a long way!
-Used to add extra flavour - you can also use fresh if preferred.
+You can also use fresh if preferred.
+(A bay leaf or Italian seasoning also work well if you don't have thyme.)

 Parsley - An extra health kick!
 These dark greens are full of iron and vitamins A, C and K. A flavorful soup if you're feeling a bit rundown!